Call for abstracts

 Successful presenters are required to register for the congress and must pay the appropriate registration fee.
 The registration deadline for presenters is Friday 30 August 2024.

-Please read all information on this page before submitting your abstract.
+Please read all information on this page.

 1. Requirements for preparation of abstracts